KhardanOne/Traffic-Sign-Classifier/writeup.md

 Before training I filled the weights and biases in the model with random_normal numbers, with sigma = 0.1 and mu = 0 values.

 I used the Adam optimizer with a learning rate of 0.001.
 I measured the cross entropy between the logits and the expected outcome, and took the mean values of CEs across the batch to feed the optimizers minimize() function.
+Batch size was 128 and I used 60 epochs.

+Analyzing the training and validation accuracies especially the differencies between the training and validation accuracies show that the model is overtraining.
+Experimenting further with different kind of regularizations method could further improve the validation and test accuracy.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.